appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 ## Configure JS module

-A Package is a collection of JS and query modules that can be versioned and distributed across instances.
+A package is a collection of JS and query modules that can be versioned and distributed across instances.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>